Virginia Tech®home

 Our faculty are researching what matters

-Wherever there are big, sticky problems that involve natural resources and the environment, you’ll find CNRE faculty.
-We’re bringing all our disciplines to bear in order to understand the challenges we face and pave the way for practical solutions to preserve our resources and build capacity for the future.
+Wherever there are big, sticky problems that involve natural resources and the environment, you’ll find CNRE faculty researchers.
+We’re bringing all our disciplines to bear in order to understand the challenges we face and pave the way for impactful solutions to preserve our resources and build capacity for the future.

 Daniel McLaughlin